nicolas-r/katello-centos-errata-import/README.md

 # katello-centos-errata-import
 Imports CentOS (from http://cefs.steve-meier.de/) errata into Katello.

+This script is a python rewrite of a perl script made by [brdude](https://github.com/brdude/pulp_centos_errata_import)

 This script imports CentOS Errata into Katello
 It relies on preformatted information since parsing email is the road to madness...